hfhchan/irg/kVariants.md

 was collected by looking up dictionary sources quoted by the Unihan Database.

 # Format
 The file is split into three columns:
-1- Source Ideograph
+1. Source Ideograph
-2- Classification
+2. Classification
-3- Destination Ideograph
+3. Destination Ideograph

 There are five classifications, `wrong!`, `wrong`, `simp`, `old` and `=`.
-- wrong!
+- `wrong!`
-  Variants which are readily identified as incorrect forms of the destination character.
+  Variants which are identified by their source dictionaries as incorrect forms of the destination character.
+Some dictionaries may refer to common systematic variants as errorenous forms; those variants are grouped into the `wrong` classification.

-- wrong
+- `wrong`
-  Includes characters which are systematic corruptions of another, characters with less than minor structural differences, stricter transliterations of characters where the conventional transliteration is fused into a single component, etc.
+  Includes characters which one of the following:
+  - systematic corruptions or variations of another character
+  - characters with non-unifiable structural differences, such as stretching of top 艹
+  - strict per-component transliterations of characters where the conventional transliteration is a single fused component
+  - characters with alternate positional forms (艸 vs 艹)

-- simp
+- `simp`
   The source ideograph is a simplified variant of the destination ideograph.
-  Simplification may be an official simplification defined by the <簡化字總表>,
-  derived simplifications, or otherwise simplier forms in common use in Regular script historically.
+  Simplification may be an official simplification defined by the 《簡化字總表》, official and unofficial derived simplifications, or otherwise simplier forms in popular handwritten use.
+Characters which are used as both Simplified and Traditional forms are excluded.

-- old
+- `old`
-  Alternative shape-based transliterations of older scripts used by Han, such as
-  Small Seal, "guwen 古文", etc.  Variants covered by the `wrong` classification
+  Alternative shape-based transliterations of older scripts used by Han, such as Small Seal, "guwen 古文", etc.  Variants covered by the `wrong` classification
   are excluded.

-- =
+- `=`
-  Z-variants of existing characters, where they are unifiable and/or not readily
-  distinguished by users of the Han script.
+  Z-variants of existing characters, where they are unifiable and/or not readily distinguished by users of the Han script.

 # License